 Capital Impact's dedication to its mission has led it to become recognized as a leader in community development in communities across the country.
-Notably, as of December 31, 2020, Capital Impact has:
+Notably, as of December 31, 2021, Capital Impact has:

-- disbursed more than \$2.5 billion to organizations that provide services to more than 6.0 million people in low-income communities annually; - become a significant non-profit community health center lender in the country, with more than \$970 million deployed to Federally Qualified Health Centers and other community-based health care providers, touching 3.4 million patients nationwide; - provided more than \$900 million in financing to charter schools that serve more than 275,000 students; - deployed over \$200 million to healthy food retailers and wholesalers that have eliminated food deserts and other low access areas; - disbursed approximately \$200 million to the revitalization of housing and mixed-use facilities in Detroit, Michigan; and - disbursed over \$400 million toward the financing of more than 4,000 affordable housing units.
+- disbursed more than \$2.5 billion to organizations that provide services to more than 6.0 million people in low-income communities annually; - become a significant non-profit community health center lender in the country, with more than \$912 million deployed to Federally Qualified Health Centers and other community-based health care providers, touching 3.4 million patients nationwide; - > provided close to \$1 billion in financing to charter schools serving over 3,000 students annually; - deployed over \$200 million to healthy food retailers and wholesalers that have eliminated food deserts and other low access areas; - disbursed approximately \$200 million to the revitalization of housing and mixed-use facilities in Detroit, Michigan; and - disbursed over \$400 million toward the financing of affordable housing units.
+Since 2018, CIP has provided financing for over 900 units of affordable housing every year.